 You must keep in mind these tips if you have finally made up your mind to cover and neutralize your pinkish shade with some other color.
 We are 100% sure that with these tips and hacks, you will get great results and a perfect shade will come on your hair:

-- It is always advisable to choose colors which come with red tones.
+- It is always advisable to choose colors that come with red tones.
 They have the potential to cover the pink pigment with perfection and accuracy.
-For example, those colors which have red tones, they include orange, purple or you can have burgundy, mahogany.
+For example, those colors have red tones, they include orange and purple or you can have burgundy, and mahogany.

 - Furthermore, brown seems to be the number one pick for ideally covering and counterbalancing the pink dye.